CAYdenberg/node-ncbi/README.md

 ## Contributing

-I'd love to accept contributions improving the code or expanding the search methods beyond PubMed.
+I'd love to get PRs improving the code or expanding the search methods beyond PubMed.

 You can build for development by navigating to the project folder and running `npm install`.
 You'll also need to have gulp installed globally `npm install -g gulp`.